ElianeLapointe/retail_sales_analysis/README.md

 | Clothing | 311070.0 |
 | Electronics | 313810.0 |

-Explanation:
+*Explanation:*

--- Task: Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.:
+*Task*: Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.:

 ```sql
 SELECT ROUND(AVG(age), 2) AS average_age FROM source_db.retail_sales WHERE category = 'Beauty';